michaelsimmonds/Project-4/README.md

 #### Task management

-Working in a group of 3 is a huge advantage as long as each other understand the work that needs to be done.
+Working in a group of three is a huge advantage as long as each other understand the work that needs to be done.
 We used Trello quite heavily to create tickets and assigned tasks.
-Until the MVP and as we were 3 in the team, we decided to assign 1 person to build the back-end, 1 person to build the front-end and 1 person to try new technologies that we wanted to use in our version 2.0 (fully featured product).
+We decided to assign one person to build the back-end, another to build the frontend and the third to experiment with new technologies that we wanted to use in our version 2.0 (fully featured product).

 #### Branching and Conflict resolution

-We use a simplified version of the GitFlow branching system where we basically used 3 different type of branches:
+We use a simplified version of the GitFlow branching system by using three different types of branches:

 1. Development: this is the main branch where anyone could create feature branches from and merge their work back in.
-No broken code should never be merged in development since it will affect everyone's code.
+It was important that none of us ever commited broken code on this branch.

 2. <feature-branch>: those branches were created by any member of the group in order to develop new features.
 The branches needed to be named according to the feature developed (i.e. <login-route>).

 3. Master: this branch was dedicated to deployment.
 No commit should never happen in this branch.
 When a version of the app was ready to be deployed in production (in Heroku), the development branch was merged into master and then pushed ot Heroku.

 Conflicts were mitigated by making sure that everyone pulled everyone's changes every morning to avoid long divergent branches.
-Also, when a conflict occurred, discussion was made between the 2 developers in order to fix the conflict in a way that no information will be lost.
+When a conflict occurred we all discussed it to ensure that no information would be lost.

 ---